tranngocminhhieu/metabase-query-api/README.md

 ```

 ### Get question data
+- Copy the question URL in the browser, note that you must fill in the necessary filters before copying.
+- Use a different API to get the [Metabase Session](https://www.metabase.com/docs/latest/api/session#post-apisession).
+Or you can use this [Chrome extension](https://chrome.google.com/webstore/detail/cookie-tab-viewer/fdlghnedhhdgjjfgdpgpaaiddipafhgk) to get it.

+**Special parameters:**
+- `retry_attempts` defaults to `0`, use it when your Metabase server is often slow.
+- `data_format` defaults to `'json'`, accepted values are `'json'`, `'csv'`, `'xlsx'`.
 #### Export question data to a JSON variable

 ```python
 session = 'c65f769b-eb4a-4a12-b0be-9596294919fa'
 url = 'https://your-domain.com/question/123456-example?your_param_slug=SomeThing'